Elle Fanning: 2001–2013: Child actress and breakthrough

 Variety reported in April 2009 that Fanning would be starring in screenwriter Sofia Coppola's 2010 film Somewhere.
 The plot centers around a "bad-boy" actor who is forced to re-evaluate his life when his daughter, played by Fanning, arrives unexpectedly.
 The film was released during the 2010 awards season.
 At its first film festival, the 67th Venice Film Festival, it took the Golden Lion.
 In late 2010, Fanning began working on Francis Ford Coppola's 2011 film Twixt, which Coppola based on a dream.
 She played the role of a young ghost named "V".
 In 2011, Fanning starred in J. J. Abrams' science-fiction drama film Super 8 as Alice Dainard.
 The film was released on June 10, 2011, and centers around a group of children who are forced to deal with strange happenings in their small town.
 The Telegraph cited Fanning as one of the film's best aspects and she received a Spotlight Award at the Hollywood Film Festival.

 In December 2011, Fanning appeared in Cameron Crowe's We Bought a Zoo.
-She played Lily, a 13-year-old who is working at the zoo's restaurant and lives on the property with her only parental figure, Kelly (Scarlett Johansson).
+She played Lily, a 13-year-old who works at the zoo's restaurant and lives on the property with her parental figure, Kelly (Scarlett Johansson).
 In September 2012, Fanning starred as Ginger along with Alice Englert (who played Rosa) in the drama film Ginger & Rosa that took place during 1962 in London.
 The film was directed by Sally Potter and was released on October 19, 2012.
 Fanning has received widespread acclaim for her performance, with A. O. Scott of The New York Times writing that she "shows a nearly Streepian mixture of poise, intensity, and technical precision.
 It is frightening how good she is and hard to imagine anything she could not do."
 Ty Burr, film critic for The Boston Globe, praised her "luminous naturalism that seems the opposite of performance" and felt that "Fanning easily convinces you of Ginger's emotional reality."